MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

  OPTIONS:
   -a,--product-area <ID>               assign the test result to product
                                        area
+     --access-token                    External token to exchange with
+                                       ALM Octane for authentication.
   -b,--backlog-item <ID>               assign the test result to backlog
                                        item
      --build-context-build-id <arg>    Build id for defining build context.